Phycocyanin: benefits, dosage, contraindications

 full-leaffull-leaffull-leaffull-leaf

-The chemical structure of phycocyanin is very similar to that of bilirubin, known to be an important physiological antioxidant against reactive oxygen species.
-Research on the antioxidant capacity of phycocyanin compared to trolox, a water-soluble analogue of vitamin E and specific antioxidant for alkoxyl radicals, shows that phycocyanin has a significant activity on alkoxyl radicals.
-Other research has shown that phycocyanin has antioxidant activity on peroxyl radicals comparable to uric acid.
-Indeed, uric acid is known to be a specific antioxidant for peroxyl radicals.
-Moreover, natural or reduced phycocyanin seems to have an antioxidant action and protective effect against lipid peroxidation, which plays a role in certain pathologies where oxidative stress is involved, such as cardiovascular diseases.
+The chemical structure of phycocyanin is very close to that of bilirubin, which is known to be an important physiological antioxidant against reactive oxygen species.
+Research on the antioxidant capacity of phycocyanin compared to trolox, a water-soluble analog of vitamin E and an antioxidant specific to alkoxyl radicals, shows that phycocyanin has a significant activity against alkoxyl radicals.
+Other studies have shown that phycocyanin has antioxidant activity against peroxyl radicals comparable to uric acid.
+Indeed, uric acid is known to be a specific antioxidant of peroxyl radicals.
+In addition, natural or reduced phycocyanin appears to have antioxidant and protective effects against lipid peroxidation.
+The latter is involved in certain pathologies in which oxidative stress plays a role, such as cardiovascular diseases.

 Usages associés